 The bottom edge of this mustache should stop just above your top lip at the corners.
 Consequently, you will need to trim and care for the chevron mustache, to keep its shape and angle.

 You will see some men pair this mustache with a goatee.
 This creates a boxy kind of look that is very popular among celebrities.

 The Tom Selleck Mustache

 Tom Selleck is known for his thick and attractive mustache.
 The type of mustache is very similar to the Chevron.
-This kind of mustache apparently needs around 4 to 5 months to grow correctly.
+The famous Tome Selleck mustache needs around 4 to 5 months to grow correctly.

-Your mustache should be thick with coarse hair that has a slight curl at the ends.
+Your mustache should be thick with coarse hair with a slight curl at the ends.

 The Comb Mustache